wsn-newsletter

 Thankfully, the area was spared the big snowstorm that came the next day, but temperatures were still in the high 40s.

-It’s unclear if the weather or it being outdoors really impacted anything, but the Broncos were slaughtered 43-8.
+It’s unclear whether the weather or being outdoors affected anything, but the Broncos were routed 43-8.
 They didn’t score until the end of the third quarter.
 They couldn’t do anything offensively.

 It’s odd to see a team favored by 2.5 points lose outright by a staggering 35 points.
 That’s a pretty massive upset.